TimeWarpEngineering/timewarp-state/Samples/02-ActionTracking/README.md

    - Verify the `[TrackAction]` attribute is applied
    - Ensure TimeWarp.State.Plus assembly is registered in Program.cs
    - Check if the action inherits from IAction
+   - Verify ActiveActionBehavior is registered as a pipeline behavior

 2. **Actions Stuck in Tracking**
    - Ensure proper cancellation token handling